rdtrammel/jwtGenerator/README.md

 I originally designed this to be used by FileMaker Server applications, but this can really be used by anything.

+My idea was to have a FileMaker database that had all of the API keys and setup for an easier time setting up FileMaker to interact with specific API's.
+Then use this as a server side script that the app could call to generate valid JWT's.
 ##

 This will take in a base64 encoded claim, and a base64 encoded secret key and then return a valid jwt to pass into your service of choice.